-- To provide a course of study of sufficient rigor and depth to enable our graduates who complete our ACS Chemistry major to compete successfully with their peers of similar ability in graduate school or research positions, as well as professional goals other than traditional positions as chemists. - To provide an atmosphere of learning so that students will want to remain lifelong learners, thereby remaining competent in their field, however that may change after graduation, and be able to move into new areas as opportunities arise. - To encourage students to take a broad view of their education and to integrate outside study areas with the sciences. - To present the excitement of chemistry to non-science majors as an example of the methodology of the natural sciences in examining the world around us.
+- To provide a course of study of sufficient rigor and depth to enable our graduates who complete our ACS Chemistry major to compete successfully with their peers of similar ability in graduate school or research positions, as well as professional goals other than traditional positions as chemists. - To provide an atmosphere of learning so that students will want to remain lifelong learners, thereby remaining competent in their field, however that may change after graduation, and be able to move into new areas as opportunities arise. - To encourage students to take a broad view of their education and to integrate varied study areas with the sciences.
+As science majors, they will be knowledgeable problem solvers who care and connect with the community. - To present the excitement of chemistry to non-science majors as an example of the methodology of the natural sciences in examining, understanding and appreciating the world around us.
 The presentation of major concepts underlying the changes in matter, the opportunity to examine change in the physical world, and the reflection of the implications and limitations of science in our society will enhance the ability of non-science persons to make better value judgments concerning science questions in their own endeavors.